 San Francisco Ordinance 225-92 mandated seismic retrofit of approximately 2,000 unreinforced masonry buildings.
 Voters approved $350 million in bonds for low-interest loans to building owners.
-Over 95% of identified UMBs have been retrofit or demolished as of 2014.
+By 2014, over 95% of identified UMBs had been retrofit or demolished.

 Non-compliant URM buildings face Notices of Violation, increasing penalties, potential condemnation, and restrictions on occupancy.
 DBI tracks compliance status.